tldr-pages/tldr/pages/common/ksh.md

 `ksh {{path/to/script.ksh}}`

+- Check a script for syntax errors:

+`ksh -n {{path/to/script.ksh}}`

-- Execute a script, printing each command before executing it:
+- Execute a script while printing each command before executing it:

 `ksh -x {{path/to/script.ksh}}`

+- Print the version:

+`ksh --version`